rec2021/manila/README.md

 The Manila module accepts a configuration object with the following optional properties:

-`root`: the full path to the directory in which to look for views.
+`views`: the full path to the directory in which to look for views.
 Defaults to 'views' in the same directory as the entry point of the application.

 `partials`: the full path to the directory in which to look for partial mnla files to use with `{{include ... }}` tags.
 Defaults to `'views'`.